178 comments

 Good luck PD!

-Yeah I know it can seem daunting at first, but it’s not a contest to try to be like me or anything else.
+Yeah I know it can seem daunting at first, but it’s not a contest to try to be like me or anyone else.

 I just publish my own categories to help share ideas about things that work for me, and to serve as a starting point for questions or conversations about new ways to approach things.